 When it comes to brand-name handbags, it’s easy to feel like everyone is wearing the same thing.
 You can’t go down a city center without seeing an army of Chanel, Louis Vuitton, and Gucci bags.

 It’s easy to want something different and unique while maintaining that luxury aesthetic.
-If this sounds like you, then we have the perfect brand for you.
+If this sounds like you, we have the perfect brand.

 Furla is a luxury Italian brand that is the fashion industry’s best-kept secret.
-We’re taking an in-depth look at Furla, including where their bags are made and how to spot a fake.
+We’re looking in-depth at Furla, including where their bags are made and how to spot fakes.

-Furla was established in 1927 by the Furlanetto family, who still own the company to this day.
+Furla was established in 1927 by the Furlanetto family, who still own the company.
 It continues to operate as a limited liability company, one of the few high-end brands in this category.

 As an Italian brand, they offer everything from handbags to small leather goods and shoes.
 Furla pitches itself at the “strong, independent, emancipated women who paid attention to emerging fashions” with Italian sophistication.

 The Furla headquarters are in an 18th-century villa in Bologna, Italy, with five subsidiaries across the world.
-The first Furla store opened its doors in Bologna in 1955, before the Furla brand was handed down to the second generation of the family in the 1970s.
+The first Furla store opened in Bologna in 1955 before the Furla brand was handed down to the second generation of the family in the 1970s.

-Their first store in Bologna is significant because it was originally used to produce everything from clothing to accessories.
-The family decided to shift their focus onto leather goods, continuing Italy’s rich heritage for leather craftsmanship.
+Their first store in Bologna is significant because it was initially used to produce everything from clothing to accessories.
+The family shifted their focus onto leather goods, continuing Italy’s rich heritage for leather craftsmanship.

 It was during the 1970s that the first bags were launched with the ‘Furla’ logo.

 Furla adopted an avant-garde style, using unusual production methods and choosing atypical materials, including nylon and rubber.
-It was this shift that allowed Furla to gain attention within the fashion industry.
+This shift allowed Furla to gain attention within the fashion industry.

 During the 1980s, Furla began to expand outside the Italian market, launching its franchising network.
 They opened a store on Madison Avenue and had a presence across Europe.

-The brand has now gone global, exporting to over 70 countries, with more than 1000 retail outlets and over 300 boutiques.
+The brand has gone global, exporting to over 70 countries, with over 1000 retail outlets and over 300 boutiques.
 Around half of these are owned by Furla directly, while the other half are franchises.

-Their expansion plans focus on the Asian market, which led them to enter into a joint venture with Li & Fung Holdings Ltd to help enter the mainstream market.
+Their expansion plans focus on the Asian market, leading them to enter a joint venture with Li & Fung Holdings Ltd to help enter the mainstream market.
 They’ve also got their eyes on entering the Indian market, having recently entered another joint venture with Genesis Luxury Fashion Pvt.
 Ltd.

 The brand is focused on expanding its presence internationally, bringing the attainable luxury of ‘Made in Italy’ to the world.